odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

 .. tip:: This tutorial assumes you followed the Core Training.

-  To do the exercise, fetch the branch 14.0-core from the repository XXX.
+  To do the exercise, fetch the branch {CURRENT_MAJOR_BRANCH}-core from the repository XXX.
   It contains a basic module we will use as a starting point

 Data Types